mypiandrew/connman/README.md

 # Modem Supervisor Script for RAW-IP Modems

-This repository contains a supervisor script for managing RAW-IP modems, primarily designed for use with cellular networks.
+This repository contains a cellular network connection supervisor script for Raspberry Pi mPCIe modems

 ## Included Files and Locations